 It would also set a precedence for the construction of high density developments of an economy build quality/finish in an established residential area – superseding the far more demanding planning standards that have previously been applied to this part of Fairyhouse Road.

-Spam: This blog site has started to become the target of Spam posts, some of an offensive nature.
-As a result I have reluctantly turned on a setting which means that I have to approve a post or comment before it appears online.
+Spam: Because of numerous spam posts and continuous hacking attempts I have reluctantly turned on a setting which means that I have to approve a post or comment before it appears online.